 He put on 68 with Ridley Jacobs for the sixth wicket in the highest stand of the innings.
 Ambrose, needing two more wickets to reach the 400 mark, sent back Eng- land openers Marcus Trescothick (1) and Michael Atherton (6) to become only the fifth bowler in Test cricket history to achieve the feat.
 After England reached 80 for two Walsh, the world’s leading wicket-taker seized the wickets of Captain Nasser Hussain, Thorpe, and Alec Stewart in a spell of three for eight in 28 balls late in the final session.
 It lifted his tally to 475 and left England on 105 for five at the close.

 West Indies, undone by a mixture of fine bowling and ill-judged strokes, were all out 10 minutes before tea on the first day.
 They were five down for 60 in the 21st over, but then the collapse was halted by the sixth-wicket partnership of 68.
 Ridley Jacobs hit 35 runs by mixing fortuitous shots with authentic strokes.

-Ramnaresh Sarwan completed his half-century from 77 deliveries, showed something of the young talent that marks him out as a batsman for the West Indies future.
+Ramnaresh Sarwan completed his half-century from 77 deliveries and showed something of the young talent that marks him out as a batsman for the West Indies’ future.
 A wrist player with wonderfully timed shots, the innings by this 20-year-old right-hander from Guyana stood not out on 59 off 82 balls with the help of 9 delightful strokes didn’t wretched day for the West Indies paltry batting.